Dexta Daps

-Louis Grandison (born 12 January 1986), known by his stage name Dexta Daps, Dappa Don or Dexta, is a Jamaican dancehall and reggae performer.
-Grandison’s career began in 2012 with the release of his first two singles "Save me Jah" and "May you be".
-Though he has made many songs in between the periods (such as "Grease mi Gun" and "Dis a di Bess"), he really began gaining public recognition in 2014 with his songs "Morning Love", and "Jealous Ova", the latter of which featured another upcoming dancehall artist Tifa.
+Louis Anthony Grandison (born 12 January 1986), known by his stage name Dexta Daps, Dex, Dappa Don or Dexta, is a Jamaican dancehall and reggae performer.
+Grandison's career began in 2012 with the release of his first two singles "Save Me Jah" and "May You Be".
+Though he has made many songs in between the periods (such as "Grease Mi Gun" and "Dis a Di Bess"), he really began gaining public recognition in 2014 with his songs "Morning Love", and "Jealous Ova", the latter of which featured another upcoming dancehall artist Tifa.
 Dexta Daps rode this wave of popularity into 2015.
-With the release of "Shabba Madda Pot" having over 13 million views on Youtube, this song is one of Grandison’s most iconic songs.
-He has collaborated with many dancehall artists including Kranium, Masicka, Movado, and international artists like M.I.A, Kiesza, and Tory Lanez.
-Dexta Daps is praised for his versatility, unique voice, style and, performances.
+With the release of "Shabba Madda Pot" having over 23 million views on YouTube, this song is one of Grandison's most iconic songs.
+He has collaborated with many dancehall artists including Kranium, Masicka, Mavado, and international artists like M.I.A, Davido, Kiesza, and Tory Lanez.
+Dexta also has 3 collaborations with fellow Seaview artist Blakkman.Dexta Daps is praised for his versatility, unique voice, style and, performances.

 Personal life

 Grandison was born on January 12, 1986, and was raised in Seaview Gardens, a humble, impoverished neighborhood in Kingston, Jamaica that produced other dancehall artists including Bounty Killer and Elephant Man.
-This community inspired songs like "Shabba Madda Pot" which Dexta describes as telling the story of the area’s history.
+This community inspired songs like "Shabba Madda Pot" which Dexta describes as telling the story of the area's history.
 He went to Calabar High School where he played football (soccer).
 He was proficient enough to play inter-school competitions and even played in the Manning Cup football competition for his school.
 At an early age Dexta began to express his emotions through music.
 "I would hear the melodic voices of the kids crying for help, and the sadness of the people.
 Their voices, and hunger for retribution was very inspiring for me, and made me want to sing songs of happiness and joy."
-He looked up to several dancehall artists at the time especially bounty killer who played a part in the popularization and promoting of the artist.
+He looked up to several dancehall artists at the time especially Bounty killer who played a part in the popularization and promoting of the artist.